studian/SDC_Term2_HW05_MPC-Project/writeup_template.md

 }
 ```

-In our simulator, there is a latency between actuations commands.(100 ms)
+* In the simulator, there is a latency between actuations commands.(100 ms)
-I considered this latency and the equation is as below.
+* I considered this latency and the equation is as below.

 ```
 double latency_x = 0 * v * (100 / 1000);